cortexproject/cortex/docs/configuration/arguments.md

 - `-ingester.max-transfer-retries`

    How many times a LEAVING ingester tries to find a PENDING ingester during the [hand-over process](../guides/ingesters-rolling-updates.md#chunks-storage-with-wal-disabled-hand-over) (supported only by the chunks storage).
-Each attempt takes a second or so.
 Negative value or zero disables hand-over process completely. (default 10)

 - `-ingester.normalise-tokens`